 Yes, generic products do require registration in Singapore with the HSA authority, before they are marketed.

-2. What is the fast-track process of approval in Singapore for drugs that requires immediate approval in case of rare diseases treatment?
+2. What is the fast-track process of approval in Singapore for drugs that require immediate approval in case of rare disease treatment?

-The HSA has a special expediated process for the approval of medicines for treatment of rare diseases or any serious conditions that require medications on an urgent basis.
-This fast-track process is known as PRIME scheme and within this scheme the drug is approved within 120-180 days.
+HSA has a special expedited process for the approval of medicines for the treatment of rare diseases or any serious conditions that require medications on an urgent basis.
+This fast-track process is known as the PRIME scheme and within this scheme, the drug is approved within 120-180 days.

-3. What is special access route (SAR) In Singapore?
+3. What is a special access route (SAR) In Singapore?

 The special access route (SAR) in Singapore allows unregistered medicines to be used for special clinical cases.
 This scheme allows both imported and local unregistered drugs to be used in Singapore.

-4. How frequent should the product license be renewed in Singapore?
+4. How frequently should the product license be renewed in Singapore?